 “Are you gonna go to Mars?
 I would hate to put in all this work and then not go,” the questioner asked.

 “I would definitely like to go to orbit and visit space station and ultimately go to Mars,” Musk responded.
 “I’ve got to make sure that if something goes wrong on the flight and if I die that there’s a good succession plan and that [SpaceX] doesn’t somehow get taken over by investors who just want to maximize the profit of the company not go to Mars.
-That would be my biggest feat in that situation.”
+That would be my biggest fear in that situation.”

 Musk’s chief concern, it would seem, is that he needs to make sure his company keeps being run the way he would like it to be run in the tragic event that he burns up in space.
 Don’t ever say the guy isn’t forward-thinking.